Nursing DNP

 Campus Location: Health Sciences Center

 Full-Time/Part-Time Status: Both full-time and part-time schedules are available to DNP students.
-Nursing classes are offered between 8:00 a.m. and 9:30 p.m. on Wednesdays throughout the year.
-Non-nursing courses are offered at various times.
+Classes may be offered between 8:00 a.m. and 9:30 p.m.
+Most didactic classes are held on Tuesday and Wednesday evenings via a synchronous online platform.
+Other weekday evening classes may be required as per the nursing department.
 Summer courses are included as a part of the curriculum.

 Accreditation: The Doctor of Nursing Practice degree at Temple University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.